-The proposed budget for this work is \$.
+The proposed hudaet : for this v work is \$ THE DIODOSEO DUUUGEL TOT THIS Y พงยหารา

 4.0 Project Management

 Proponents are expected to address each of the following activities in their proposal.

 - 1. Attend a Project Initiation Meeting: Meet with SPARC BC in person within two (2) weeks of signing a contract to describe and discuss the work plan. - 2.
 Develop a final work plan and research design: A final work plan should be provided within 1 week of the Project Initiation Meeting (or as soon as possible, within the timeline established during the meeting).
 The research design should include the sampling strategy and research framework that will support the project.
 The design should include a discussion of the potential limitations or challenges with research of this nature and the strategies and actions that will be taken by the research team to address the limitations identified.